WordPress Simple Membership Hide Adminbar shows you how to hide the adminbar from the website front-end for members, admin and more.

 - Show Adminbar to Admin = This allows only the administrators to see the adminbar.

-- Disable Access to WP Dashboard = (Enable this feature if your wp dashboard is displayed when a member navigates to another tab in the same browser while logged in as a non admin member.)
+- Disable Access to WP Dashboard = Note: Enable this feature if your wp dashboard is displayed when a member navigates to another tab in the same browser while logged in as a non admin member.